Ian Kinsler Closing in on Milestone

 Veteran Ian Kinsler, once among the studs of the game, simply doesn’t hit well enough anymore to be a real Fantasy factor, and since the Padres have promoted both Fernando Tatis Jr. and Luis Urias, he barely starts anymore.
 Kinsler can still crush a ball when he gets his pitch (see video below), but it’s become a more rare occurrence.

+In fact, by September 2016, we were already writing Kinsler off as a Fantasy factor.
 Still, he’s managed to creep within two hits of 2,000 for his career, a milestone reached by just 29 other players in MLB history that primarily played second base over their careers.

 Interestingly, Kinsler will be the second player ever that either played high school baseball in Tuscon or attended the University of Arizona to reach this plateau.
 The other?
 The great Kenny Lofton, who fell just 72 shy of 2,500 career knocks.